Image: Paul Pellegrino/Shutterstock.com

-Because the two words are used interchangeably in the United States (and Canada), the U.S. Department of Agriculture (USDA) requires “yam” labels to always be accompanied by “Sweet Potato” to alleviate confusion.
+Because the terms sweet potato and yam are often used interchangeably in the United States (and Canada), the U.S. Department of Agriculture (USDA) requires yam labels to always be accompanied by “sweet potato” in an attempt to alleviate confusion.

 Types & Varieties